We all want our homes to feel good. Cool in summer, warm in winter, and not costing a small fortune just to exist in.

-But when it comes to renovations, sustainability often gets tangled up with expensive upgrades and high-tech solutions.
-In reality, the best changes are the simple ones.
+But when it comes to renovations, the word sustainability often gets confused with expensive upgrades and high-tech solutions.
+When in reality, the best changes are the simple ones.

-Windows are one of the biggest culprits for heat loss in winter and overheating in summer.
+They might flood your home with light and views, but they’re also one of the biggest culprits for heat loss in winter and unwanted heat gain in summer.
 The fix?
 Smarter glass.
-Investing in low-emissivity (Low-E) tint or double glazing can significantly improve your home’s thermal efficiency.

-- Double glazing consists of two panes of glass with a sealed air or gas-filled space between them, acting as insulation to reduce heat transfer and keeps things cosy inside.
-Low-conductivity gas fills (such as argon) further enhance efficiency.
+- Double glazing is two panes of glass with a sealed air or gas layer between them.
+It cuts down heat loss, blocks out noise, and makes your home feel more solid and sealed.
+If your budget allows, opt for argon gas between the panes, it’s even better at reducing thermal transfer.
 Double glazing can cut heat loss by up to 50% compared to single-pane windows.

 2. Insulate Like You Mean It